qzdark/wwebjs.dev-guide/src/guide/v2/creating-your-app/handling-messages.md

 ```
 :::

+### Chats command

 Let's start and create a command that count all your chats on your phone.
 Do to this, we need to modify our message lister to an `async`, because we have to `await` that the client counted all chats.
+With an if-standment `else if` we can create a new command:

 ```js {1,5-8}
 client.on('message', async msg => {